ShizukaDonaghue/atomic-quiz/README.md

 * *I would like to test and improve my knowledge about atoms.*
     * Amazing Atoms is an interactive quiz game where the user can test their knowledge about atoms.
     * For each of the questions, visual feedback is provided for the user so that they know how well they are doing in the game.
-    * As well as showing the correct answer, Amazing Atoms also explains each answer, so it helps the user to learn more about atoms.
+    * In addition to showing the correct answer, Amazing Atoms also explains each answer, so it helps the user learn more about atoms.
 * *I would like a clean and uncluttered website that is intuitive and easy to navigate.*
     * The website is intentionally designed to avoid distraction from background images, sound effects or animation during the game.
     * Each section contains the logo which the user can use to easily navigate back to the start section.